-1. The Missouri Compi and the state of state of as a slave state 2.
-In 1831 Nat Turner led a slave revolt in Virginia.
-He was captu red and 3.
-In the as free or slave states.
-4. The Southern slave- , which requir 5.
-A document similar to the Declaratio n of Indepe ndence, the of Causes for South Carolina, sai Harriet Beecher Sto two million copies in t this book before issuin wo years.
-Writte n in respons se to the Fugiti ive Slave L sold more than aw, Lincoln read 7.
-The Kansas-Nebrasl the Union as a states could d ecide for t hemselves to enter 8.
-Dred Scott was a sla taking him to a free ten and considered rritory.
-The Cou rt denied his s suit, saying th 9 led a raid on th e armory and a arsenal at 1 Harper's Ferry, Virginia in hopes of ca using to rebel.
-10. Abraham Lincoln v d States in 1860.
-The Southern states feared he would slavery.
-11. Early in the mornin ng on April 12, 18 In the bay of Charl ed on
+1. The Missouri Compron and the state of as a slave state 2.
+In 1831 Nat Turner led a slave revolt in Virg inia.
+He was captured ar ıd 3.
+In the, a as free or slave states.
+4. The Southern slave-hol lding states benefitte U.S. marshals to ass d from the ist in the recapture and re eturn of runaway slaves.
+5. A document similar to for South Carolina, said t 6.
+Harriet Beecher Stowe two million copies in two this book before issuing t years.
+Written in res sponse to the Fugitive Sla 7.
+The Kansas-Nebraska A the Union as a at the states could decide for themselves to enter 8.
+Dred Scott was a slave taking him to a free territ and considered ory.
+The Court denie ed his suit, saying that Sco 9 Virginia in hopes of causi al at Harper's Ferry, 10.
+Abraham Lincoln was Southern states feared he elected would of the United Stat slavery. es in 1860.
+The 11.
+Early in the morning o